Procedure Guide ·Hip Replacement ·2026

 What Is It

-Total hip replacement removes the damaged femoral head (ball) and acetabulum (socket) and replaces them with prosthetic components — typically a cobalt-chrome ball and ultra-high-molecular-weight polyethylene socket.
-This eliminates bone-on-bone grinding and restores pain-free movement.
-It's reserved for severe cases where conservative management has failed.
+Total hip replacement replaces the damaged femoral head (ball) and acetabulum (socket) with prosthetic components - cobalt-chrome ball and polyethylene socket.
+Eliminates bone-on-bone grinding and restores pain-free movement.
+Reserved for severe cases where conservative management has failed.
 The gold-standard for severe hip dysplasia

 The Process

-Performed by board-certified veterinary surgeons only.
-Pre-operative CT scan or X-rays plan the implant sizing.
-The damaged joint surfaces are removed and replaced with precision-fitted implants.
-Surgery takes 2-3 hours per hip.
-Dogs are hospitalized for 1-3 days.
-Only one hip is done at a time — the second hip (if needed) is done 3-6 months later.
+Performed by board-certified surgeons only.
+Pre-op CT or X-rays plan the implant sizing.
+Damaged joint surfaces are removed and replaced with precision implants.
+Surgery takes 2-3 hours; 1-3 days hospitalization.
+Only one hip at a time - the second (if needed) is done 3-6 months later.
 Must be done by a board-certified surgeon

 Cost Breakdown - $5,000-$7,000